 Meeting Tanzania’s national health goals requires a health system with strong, sustained performance that is responsive to community needs.
 Pathfinder is helping to make this a reality.
 We provide technical support to numerous local partners on health care financing, human resources, governance, and information, while simultaneously advancing tools for accountability.
 One such tool—the Community Scorecard—empowers citizens to identify gaps in their health services, then brings them together with providers to solve issues hand in hand.

 In Tanzania, Pathfinder works to prevent violence against children and adolescents at the household and community level.

-In Nigeria, Tanzania, and Uganda, Pathfinder aims to improve the capacity of community-based organizations to better prevent mother-to-child transmission of HIV.
+PAST PROJECT: In Nigeria, Tanzania, and Uganda, Pathfinder aims to improve the capacity of community-based organizations to better prevent mother-to-child transmission of HIV.

-With the human population in the Greater Mahale Ecosystem growing rapidly, in conditions of extreme poverty and ill health, this project uses a model of population, health, and environment to address reproductive health and natural resource management.
+With the human population in the Greater Mahale Ecosystem growing rapidly, in conditions of extreme poverty and ill health, this project used a model of population, health, and environment to address reproductive health and natural resource management.

 Pathfinder’s mHealth in Tanzania began in 2008 with funding from the Center for Disease Control.
 The project uses mobile technology to improve communication and reporting between health clinics, home-based care providers and clients.

 In this issue of Pathways, Mbuyi, a mother of 15 children in the Democratic Republic of the Congo, discovers she has a choice about pregnancy.

 Family Planning Counseling in Your Pocket: A Mobile Job Aid for Community Health Workers in Tanzania

 To address low contraceptive use in Tanzania, a pilot intervention using a mobile job aid was developed to guide community health workers to deliver integrated counseling on family planning, HIV, and other sexually transmitted infections.